HectorRicardo/simple-music-app/README.md

          STOPPED and UNBOUND.
    - When the service is destroyed, its `onDestroy()` method is called.

+We normally use the term *client* to refer to the context/app component that requested Android to either send the start command to the service or bind to the service.

+# How a service

-In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular classes for this scenario: the `MediaBrowser` (corresponding to the client) and the `MediaBrowserService` (corresponding to the service).
+Music apps are implemented with a client-server architecture.
+In fact, music apps are such a very ideal, common, textbook, and practical examples where we can use this architecture that Android created two particular classes for them: the `MediaBrowserService` (corresponding to the service) and the `MediaBrowser` (corresponding to the client).

-This is how it will work:

-  1. You associate a `MediaBrowser` instance to your activity.
-Th media browser instance will act as a client to your service.
+Broadly speaking, this is how a music app with a client-server architecture works:

+  1. You code your app such that the audio player lives inside the `MediaBrowserService` and your activity holds `MediaBrowser` instance (the client).
-  2. Upon app startup, the media browser binds to your service.
+  2. Upon app startup, the media browser (client) in your activity binds to the media browser service.
-  3.
+  3. The media browser can now send a custom, music-app-specific command to the service.
+For example, it can send a command such as "Play song X".
+  4. The service is started, and the audio player starts playing the requested song.
+  5. The user navigates away from your app.
+The media browser unbinds, and your activity is stopped/destroyed.
+However, since your service is STARTED, it remains alive.
+  6. You are able to keep controlling the background player service through other controllers, such as the Google Assistant.
+This will happen in the same way* that your app's UI controlled the service.

+* Note: due to an Android bug, there's a difference in how the notification and external hardware media buttons communicate with the service.
+I'll explain this difference in due time.

 app startup, will bind to your service `

 client-service